txshah/3A04_group6/README.md

 # Overall Project Notes
+The aim of this project is to specify, design, and implement an application for a mobile device, in particular, one based on the Android platform

 You and your development team have been contracted to specify, design, and implement a system modeling application that allows a user to input specific characteristics that your application will use to identify what the object or phenomenon is.